SaeedMalikx/React-Fiber-Architecture/README.md

 - [ ] ReactUnwindWork.js > Gotta unwind the work once its completed
 - [ ] ReactFiberReconciler.js >  The Main File
 - [ ] REACT-DOM.JS > Where the above files end making sense
+- [ ] Scheduler.js > located in a different package > concerns RequestAnimationFrame

 ## What Is A Fiber and How Are They Created?